pycbc.types package

 at_time(time, nearest_sample=False, interpolate=None, extrapolate=None)[source]

-Return the value at the specified gps time
+Return the value of the TimeSeries at the specified GPS time.

 Parameters: